syukranDev/inventory_app/README.md

    - All backend API is unprotected.
 No JWT token needed.
    - Password is non-hashed.
    - Static inventory image is used for all data.
+   - Sorting is applies to listing API but not in UI.
 ```

 ## Misc 2: